 High-voltage pulsed Stimulation

 It is also called galvanic stimulation and is a type of interrupted monophasic wave-form stimulation.
-The physiologic theory behind this therapy is that with the acute edema, proteins leaks into interstitial spaces; the electric current of forces the proteins to move into the lymphatic system, away from the interstitial spaces
+The physiologic theory behind this therapy is that with the acute edema, proteins leak into interstitial spaces; the electric current of forces the proteins to move into the lymphatic system, away from the interstitial spaces

 Circumferential stimulation is often e difficult to achieve in the acute phase because of the bulky postoperative dressing or long arm cast